Contents

 Keeping the Same Dollar Stake When the Roll Drops

-If your 700 and you're still betting $10 per pick, you've quietly increased your per-bet risk from 1% to 1.43%.
+If your $1,000 bankroll drops to $700 and you're still betting $10 per pick, you've quietly increased your per-bet risk from 1% to 1.43%.
 Multiply that across a losing streak and the math turns hostile fast.
 Resize on every 25% swing.

 Confusing "Hot Streak" With Edge